William Buckley (convict): Transportation and escape

 Buckley left England in April 1803 aboard HMS Calcutta, one of two ships sent to Port Phillip to form a new settlement under Lieutenant-Colonel David Collins.
 They arrived at the eastern side of Port Phillip Bay in October 1803 and landed at one of its small bays, Sullivan Bay near what is now Sorrento.
 Royal Marines and labourers encamped together.
 Skilled labourers, including Buckley, lived in huts nearer building sites.
 The skilled labourers were given a degree of freedom because there was more than 600 mile of wilderness to the nearest settlement at Sydney, which made escape treacherous.

-The new settlement lacked fresh water and arable soil and a decision was made a couple of months later to abandon the site and move to Van Diemen's Land (Tasmania).
-Buckley and five others escaped during a rain storm on 27 December 1803, to avoid being sent to Tasmania and escape to Port Jackson (Sydney).
+The new settlement lacked fresh water and arable soil, and a decision was made a couple of months later to abandon the site and move to Van Diemen's Land (Tasmania).
+Buckley and five others escaped during a rain storm on 27 December 1803, to avoid being sent to Tasmania, hoping to escape to Port Jackson (Sydney).
 Of the six, Charles Shaw was shot by a soldier and was captured with another convict.
 Daniel Allender surrendered to Lieutenant Governor David Collins on 16 January 1804.
-The three or so remaining men subsisted on rations of food that they brought with them as well as seafood and berries that they collected, but they struggled to find enough food and fresh water.
-After travelling along the coast of Port Phillip Bay to what is now Melbourne and across the plains to the Yawong Hills, the men finished the last of their rations.
+The three remaining men subsisted on rations of food that they brought with them as well as seafood and berries that they collected, but they struggled to find enough food and fresh water.
+After travelling along the coast of Port Phillip Bay to what is now Melbourne and across the plains to the Yawong Hills (now in the Shire of Buloke), the men finished the last of their rations.
 They realised that to survive they needed to return to the bay for food.
 They doubled back to the west side of the bay to what is now Corio, Victoria and then to Swan Island.
 Along the way, they avoided huts of Indigenous people.
 The men attempted to signal a ship anchored in Port Phillip Bay without success for a week.
 His two fellow travellers decided to walk back to the eastern edge of Port Phillips Bay (Sullivan Bay).
 Buckley decided to try his luck on his own.

 Over the next several days, Buckley became increasingly ill due to dehydration, starvation, and painful sores from poor nutrition.
 Buckley was near death when he arrived at Aireys Inlet where he found embers from an earlier fire, fresh water, seafood, and a cave for shelter.
 He stayed awhile to build back his strength and then he followed the Victorian coast south to a spot near a stream where he established a hut for himself of tree branches and seaweed.
 He foraged for plants, berries, and seafood to sustain himself.